-When you look for a security software for iPhone, it’s not the same thing as security measures you need for your PCs or other smartphones.
-The design of iOS is very different from, say, Windows and is more secure and there isn’t much need for iPhone security apps.
+When you look for security software for the iPhone, it’s not the same thing as security measures you need for your PCs or other smartphones.
+The design of iOS is very different from, say, Windows and is more secure, and there isn’t much need for iPhone security apps.

 But yes, data theft (or even phone theft) is always a possibility.
 Following are some tips you can follow:

 It’s always good to have some security habit while it’s still safe.
 You can be sure then that the data is safe if your iPhone is ever stolen.
 And the easiest of the ways is to turn on iPhone’s built-in Passcode security.
 You can also set one with Find my iPhone.

 The Find My iPhone feature takes help from the phone’s built-in GPS to locate it on a map.
 This free service from iCloud is an excellent tool to find lost devices and can track the phone to its current location.

 Apple has designed iOS keeping security in mind, and iPhones don’t get much affected by viruses and threats common to other platforms.
 But this isn’t the case if the iPhone is jailbroken.

 People get attracted to the customisation options they get after jailbreaking.
 Those, though, lucrative were rejected by the App Store because of some reasons.
 And if security is your prime concern, stay away from jailbreaks.